ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 ### Address Policy Changes

-Network overlays that modify IP addressing policies—such as converting IPv4 to IPv6, IPv6 to IPv4, or reassigning source IP addresses—can introduce a range of operational challenges for streaming platforms, particularly when these changes occur unexpectedly or are invisible to the application.
+Network overlays that modify IP addressing policies, such as converting IPv4 to IPv6, IPv6 to IPv4, or reassigning source IP addresses, can introduce a range of operational challenges for streaming platforms, particularly when these changes occur unexpectedly or are invisible to the application.
 Such address changes can disrupt routing decisions, CDN cache selection, and traffic localization processes that depend on stable endpoint addresses.
 They also complicate diagnostic and troubleshooting efforts, as engineers analyzing logs, performing test probes, or correlating session data may inadvertently use incorrect or outdated IP information.

-Source IP Address assignment changes, again when done invisibly to the application can cause significant disruption.
-Platform authentication gateways that associate session authorizations with the session's device's IP address can result in service access denial when associated addresses change unexpectedly.
-For example, when the device address as seen by the video application is different from the device address seen by the associated streaming platform, this can result in the platform rejecting logins, content access and other service functions from the device.

 A related issue arises when the source IP address observed by the streaming platform differs from that seen by the client application or device.
-Because many streaming architectures use IP-based session binding—such as platform authentication gateways that associate user or device authorization with a specific IP address—unannounced address translation can result in service access failures, login rejections, or denied content delivery.
+Because many streaming architectures use IP-based session binding, such as platform authentication gateways that associate user or device authorization with a specific IP address, unannounced address translation can result in service access failures, login rejections, or denied content delivery.
 For example, when an overlay reassigns or masks the client’s IP address, the streaming platform may interpret this as a new or unauthorized connection, even though the client session remains active.
 This mismatch can lead to intermittent playback interruptions, degraded user experience, or increased operational complexity for both service providers and network operators.

 ### DNS Policy Changes
 Network overlays that modify DNS resolver settings or redirect DNS queries can have significant implications for Content Delivery Networks (CDNs) that rely on DNS-based load balancing for cache selection and traffic localization.

-Many CDN architectures determine the “best” cache for a client by observing the source IP address of the DNS resolver making the request.
-When an overlay substitutes or masks the resolver—either intentionally or as part of privacy-enhancing policies—the CDN may incorrectly infer the client’s location, resulting in non-optimal cache selection, increased latency, or reduced video quality.
+Many CDN architectures determine the best cache for a client by observing the source IP address of the DNS resolver making the request.
+When an overlay substitutes or masks the resolver, either intentionally or as part of privacy-enhancing policies, the CDN may incorrectly infer the client’s location, resulting in non-optimal cache selection, increased latency, or reduced video quality.

 #### EDNS0
 The EDNS(0) (Extension Mechanisms for DNS, {{!RFC6891}}) extension was introduced to allow resolvers to include additional client subnet information in DNS queries, improving CDN cache selection accuracy.
 If a network overlay redirects DNS queries to a resolver that does not support EDNS(0) or deliberately strips this information, the CDN loses critical context for determining the most appropriate edge cache.
 This can lead to the selection of a distant or overloaded cache, negatively impacting video startup time, buffering, and overall user experience.

 ### Log Data Changes
 Accurate and consistent logging is essential for diagnosing streaming performance and operational issues.
-Network overlays that alter connection properties—such as DNS resolvers, IP addresses, or transport protocols—can cause log entries to differ between the client device and the streaming platform.
+Network overlays that alter connection properties, such as DNS resolvers, IP addresses, or transport protocols, can cause log entries to differ between the client device and the streaming platform.
 When such discrepancies occur, engineers attempting to correlate logs for troubleshooting may misinterpret session behavior or fail to identify the true source of a problem.
 Unexpected or misleading log data therefore undermines both problem determination and root-cause analysis, complicating operational monitoring and incident response workflows.

 ### Geo Location & Identification
 Network overlays that alter the apparent source location of user devices can interfere with streaming platforms’ ability to accurately determine geospatial attributes such as country, region, or network domain.

-Many CDNs and content providers rely on IP address–based geolocation to enforce regional content licensing, apply local regulations, or select nearby caches for optimal performance.
+Many CDNs and content providers rely on IP address based geolocation to enforce regional content licensing, apply local regulations, or select nearby caches for optimal performance.
-When an overlay substitutes or masks the client’s IP address—presenting it as originating from a different region or outside of known geolocation mappings—the platform may be unable to correctly associate the user with their actual location.
+When an overlay substitutes or masks the client’s IP address, presenting it as originating from a different region or outside of known geolocation mappings, the platform may be unable to correctly associate the user with their actual location.

 This can result in users being denied access to region-restricted content that they would otherwise be authorized to view, or being directed to distant CDN caches, causing degraded video quality and higher latency.

 In addition, such location ambiguity complicates analytics, fraud detection, and rights management processes that depend on consistent geographic identifiers.

-### CDN interconnection troubleshooting
+### CDN Interconnection Troubleshooting

 In CDN interconnection scenarios, when two CDN domains collaborate to localize a point of failure, they typically begin by identifying the delivery path and selecting observation points along that path to take diagnostic measurements.
-Through iterative testing. they narrow down the problem domain to isolate the failure’s location.
+Through iterative testing, they narrow down the problem domain to isolate the failure’s location.

 However, when network overlays alter routing behavior, this process becomes unreliable.
-Since CDNs depend on their request routing information to determine where along the delivery path measurements should be taken, the presence of an overlay that reroutes or tunnels traffic means that the expected observation point no longer lies on the actual traffic path.
+CDNs depend on their request routing information to determine where along the delivery path measurements should be taken.
+The presence of an overlay that reroutes or tunnels traffic means that the expected observation point no longer lies on the actual traffic path.
 As a result, the flow cannot be observed where the CDN expects it to be, making fault localization and coordination between interconnecting CDNs significantly more difficult.

 ### Routing Changes
 Routing changes introduced by network overlays can alter the expected path between video applications and the infrastructure services they rely on.
-Such changes may cause a wide range of operational problems — including degraded performance, inconsistent latency, or failures in CDN cache selection and session persistence.
+Such changes may cause a wide range of operational problems, including degraded performance, inconsistent latency, or failures in CDN cache selection and session persistence.

 When routing behavior differs from what the video platform or application expects, content delivery optimizations such as proximity-based cache selection, adaptive bitrate decisions, and transport-layer congestion management can become ineffective.
 These effects can be difficult to detect, as the overlay’s routing policy is often not visible to the streaming application or operators monitoring network performance.

 #### End to End Problem Discovery

 A common issue in video delivery is locating where along the delivery path the video transport is encountering problems.
-Often such problems are more complex than the connection not working at but instead involve identifying bottlenecks, lost packets, and congestion issues.
-When the routing changes from what is expected or visible to support tools it becomes an operational trouble spot for users and platform support to locate and determine the source of the problems.
+Such problems are often more complex than a connection not working at all and instead involve identifying bottlenecks, lost packets, and congestion issues.
+When routing changes from what is expected or visible to support tools, it becomes an operational trouble spot for users and platform support to locate and determine the source of the problems.

 #### CDN Edge Cache Selection due to Routing

 A significant and often overlooked problem is the addition of network latency compared to edge CDN caches or access network peering connections.
-Routing changes which cause bypassing edge CDN caches and instead choosing less optimal caches
+Routing changes that cause traffic to bypass edge CDN caches and instead reach less optimal caches are illustrated in the figure below.

 ~~~
  R  = router